mardeltri/RoboND-Perception-Project/README.md

 Now that we have the clusters we will create a Cluster-Mask Point Cloud to visualize each cluster separately.

  ```
-    # TODO: Create Cluster-Mask Point Cloud to visualize each cluster separately
+    # Create Cluster-Mask Point Cloud to visualize each cluster separately
     #Assign a color corresponding to each segmented object in scene
     cluster_color = get_color_list(len(cluster_indices))